 Others in our party, who were traveling other airlines, had larger bags and were shocked at the penalty we had been forced to pay.
 The luggage was measured by two or three in our party and were well within the requirements when measure accurately.
 On our way home, we brought the same bags, but simply pressed the air out of the top.
 The agent in Denver was so different.
 She processed them, smiled and wished us a good trip.

-We are requesting the $50. penalty times 2 bags be returned.
-We are asking which agent and treatment best represents Air Tran?
+The agents in Atlanta caused us to plan to NEVER travel AirTran again and others in our party determined the same.
+The agent in Denver made us want to travel AirTran again.
+The charge was ridiculous and unnecessary, but the rudeness left a very negative impression with us and others.
+We are requesting the $50 penalty times 2 bags be returned.
+We are asking which agent and treatment best represents AirTran?
 What is our recourse?
 Is the Atlanta airport staffed differently that the airport in Denver?
 We were well known to those 22 others traveling with us and they formed, along with us, a very negative mindset of your airline.

-Will Air Tran Airlines lose our business by allowing the agents in Atlanta to be the standard?
+Will AirTran Airlines lose our business by allowing the agents in Atlanta to be the standard?

-WASHINGTON DC, DISTRICT OF COLUMBIA -- I was in business class full fare.
-Returning from my mother's funeral.
+WASHINGTON DC, DISTRICT OF COLUMBIA -- I was in business class full fare returning from my mother's funeral.
 I cut my finger pulling out their tray table.
 It was a small but deep cut.
 I asked for a Band-Aid and the attendant said she did not have one.
-I found that incredulous and asked again and she said she could not open the First aid Kit because she would have to write a report.
+I found that incredulous and asked again and she said she could not open the first aid kit because she would have to write a report.
 She gave me a wet paper towel and my finger bled for the next three hours until I landed and got a Band-Aid from a friend.
 I wrote Air Tran twice and they did not respond so I filed a complaint with the FAA which was forwarded to Southwest.

 ORLANDO, FLORIDA -- I changed a flight on June 24 over the phone and was told I could change the flight within 24 hours for free and by August 24 for a $75 charge.
-After August 24 there would be a $150 charge per ticket.
+After August 24, there would be a $150 charge per ticket.
 I called today, August 20, and was told it had expired at midnight, August 19, so was charged the entire $150 per ticket.
 You may note that I was told now I have until June 23 to book a new flight, which makes sense that we were back on the 24th schedule.
 I can only think that I will go through this same conversation if I call on June 20.

 All I have is the original ticket sent via email after the conversation, I did not record either call.
 Something should be done, I understand the charges.
 I don't understand how they can operate without refunding the remaining balance.
 They can keep $300 in service fees and I will not have flown a single mile.